Antitrust and competition in Hong Kong

 Modern Terminals Limited

-- Advising Cathay Pacific on its acquisition of rival low-cost carrier Hong-Kong Express and on other competition law compliance matters.
+- Advising Cathay Pacific on the competition law aspects of its acquisition of rival airline Hong-Kong Express.

 Allen & Overy